JFK.Collection.Biapri

 "The Death of John F.Kennedy" - The Southern Gospel band

-This song "The Death of John F.Kennedy" by The Southern Gospel Band was part of the CD "Tragic Songs from the Grassy Knoll" issued in 2013 for the 50th anniversary of J.F.Kennedy Assassination.
+This song "The Death of John F.Kennedy" by The Southern Gospel Band is part of the CD "Tragic Songs from the Grassy Knoll" issued in 2013 for the 50th anniversary of J.F.Kennedy Assassination.

 Very rare LP.